OooShiny-Community/migration/README.md

 # Oooshiny Google Groups Migration

-We are hoping to move away from Google Groups for this community and moving to a self hosted, user-maintained platform.
+We want to move away from Google Groups to a self hosted, user-maintained platform.

+Required features:

+ - Support for a traditional email-based list-serve
+ - Member’s can invite other members
+ - Avoiding any third-party solutions that eventually become disrupted and we have to move again.

-View [Log](https://github.com/OooShiny-Community/migration/blob/master/LOG.md) and [Issues](https://github.com/OooShiny-Community/migration/issues) to track progress
+See main [#1 Discourse Installation Progress](https://github.com/OooShiny-Community/migration/issues/1) for more details and view [Log](https://github.com/OooShiny-Community/migration/blob/master/LOG.md) and [Issues](https://github.com/OooShiny-Community/migration/issues) to track progress.